rradczewski/ymmv/_drafts/blind_coding_exercise_reviews.md

 ## Masking the author

 To remove the original author from the branch, we will use `git filter-branch`, one of the very powerful commands `git` exposes.
-It's basically a `map` over a range of commits, allowing you to change a commits content and meta data through a shell script.
+It's basically a `map` over a range of commits, allowing you to change a commits content and metadata through a shell script.

 ```sh
 git filter-branch --env-filter '